-

 .For information, see HTTP Listener Reference - Mule 4.

-You can also remove the public endpoint to ensure clients outside of the private network cannot make requests to the app.
+You can also remove the endpoint to ensure clients outside of the private network cannot make requests to the app.

 Before You Begin